timothymhuang/AutoHotkey/README.md

 ## License

-Unless otherwise noted, all scrips are released to the public under the [MIT License](https://github.com/timothymhuang/AutoHotkey/blob/main/LICENSE).
+Unless otherwise noted, all scrips are released to the public under the [GNU General Public License](https://github.com/timothymhuang/AutoHotkey/blob/main/LICENSE).
+Most of my scripts are designed to run by themselves.
+However some scripts are designed to be used inside of other scripts and will include an MIT license instead.

 ## List of Scripts